essentuki/mqrd/README.md

 A program for those who love the terminal and the efficiency of doing everything from their keyboard.

+Why MQRD?
+It's a funny way to shorten the expression Make Your Day.

+                  (M)-a-(KeYou)-(RD)-ay = MQRD

+Reminding ourselves that we are responsible for anything that happens on our day.

 This first attempt was using Python and Procedural Oriented Programming.

 Created Features: